top of page

 I was relieved to wrap these three songs when we did.
 Our final day in the studio was spent, in part, making up for our first day, which saw me at my most strained.
 I had suggested an early night so I could go back to my Airbnb and create more content.
 I did a lot of self-battering that evening.
 I was there to work, not argue online and fight for a universal understanding between me and people who were unreachable, and especially in the comment section of some silly post that had “broken through.”
 Over the next few days, I tried to be gentle, to remind myself that it was okay to be a little caught up in the hysteria.
 Eventually, this would become a normal part of life, and I would cease to be this impacted.

 My final morning, I managed a walk to the coffee shop before driving to the airport in D.C.
+I was lax as I drove along the highways, through the trees, and eventually the Potomac River.
 It was a beautiful, wintry day.

 When I was considering a second album, I felt totally shackled to my first album, like I owed it to Ageless to pummel it to death on social media until it all but became unrecognizable.
 The great tragedy of social media is that while your efforts result in listeners, people who are hearing the work for the first time the way it’s meant to be heard—all shiny and new—you’re hearing it for the millionth time.
 And though some art may resist this pulverization, in general, I think it’s fair to say, even the greatest works are minced by this type of overexposure.